Macquarie University is made up of a Council, Professors and Academic Staff, graduates and students.

 - Executive Dean, Faculty of Arts

-- Executive Dean, Faculty of Business and Economics
+- Executive Dean, Macquarie Business School

 - Executive Dean, Faculty of Human Sciences

 - Executive Dean, Faculty of Medicine and Health Sciences

 - Executive Dean, Faculty of Science and Engineering

 - Vice-President University Services and Strategy

 Macquarie University Council

 The Council takes primary responsibility for the control and management of the affairs of the University and is empowered to make by-laws and rules relating to how the University is managed.